tylertitsworth/5th-age-srd/Classes/Commander.md

 #### Epic Feat

 The target ally's power, spell, or attack can now target multiple far away creatures (if it can target multiple creatures normally).

+### Keep Your Head Straight!

+Interrupt action

+**Cost:** 1 command point

+**Target:** A nearby ally who is forced to take an action against their will (by a spell, condition etc.)

+**Effect:** The ally can immediately save against the effect, even if the effect normally does not allow a save.

+#### Champion Feat

+The ally adds your Charisma modifier as a bonus to the save.

 ### Strike Here